nadavox/STF-ChatApp/README.md

 Clone the project to your local computer.
 Open your terminal or command prompt and navigate to the project directory (chatapp is the directory of the project).
-Run the following command to install the dependencies: npm install Once the installation is complete, run the following command to start the app: npm start This will start the app in development mode.
-Open http://localhost:3000 in your browser to see the app.
+Run the following command to install the dependencies: npm install Once the installation is complete, start the Express server by running the following command: npm start.
+This will start the app in development mode.
+Open http://localhost:5000 in your browser to see the app.
+Make sure you have MongoDB installed and running on your local machine to handle the database operations for the messenger app.

 # Screens
 ### Login Screen